Raingardens for the river

 What's a raingarden?

-Raingardens beautify a space, while also directly impacting water quality for our river and other waters.
+Raingardens beautify a space while also directly improving water quality.

 Raingardens are designed to catch rainwater runoff, helping prevent erosion and filtering pollutants.
 They also provide wildlife habitat, attract pollinators and bring beautiful plants and wildflowers to your yard.